What are the options for running workflows?¶

-There are few ways on how to run Workflow, including:
+There are several ways to run a Workflow, including:

-• Request to HTTP API (Roboflow Hosted API or self-hosted inference server) running Workflows Execution Engine
+Request to the HTTP API (Roboflow Hosted API or a self-hosted

 This way of running Workflows is ideal for clients who:

-Running Workflows with Roboflow Hosted API has several limitations:
+Running Workflows with the Roboflow Hosted API has several limitations:

 Integrating via HTTP is simple: just send a request to the server.
 You can do this using a HTTP client library in your preferred programming language, leverage our Inference SDK in Python, or even use cURL.
 Explore the examples below to see how it’s done.